BenTorvo/standard-cicd-pipeline-templates/README.md

  1. Download a template from the template directory & unpack it to the root of your repository
  2. Add the files to the repository `git add --all; git commit -am "adding standard-cicd-pipelines template"`
  3. Make the execute file executable `git update-index --chmod=+x execute`
- 4. Push the files to the remove `git push origin main`
+ 4. Push the files to the remote `git push origin main`

 ## Stages